Compassionate Care Designed To Comfort

 The Goals of Palliative Care

-Often an overlooked aspect of care, palliative care is an important approach
+Often an overlooked aspect of care, palliative care is an important option

-- Prevent and relieve suffering, pain, discomfort, and stress to improve
+- Prevent and relieve pain, suffering, discomfort and stress that can occur

-- Meet the emotional, cultural, and spiritual needs of patients in any stage
+- Meet the emotional, spiritual and cultural needs of patients in any stage

 of a serious illness.

-- Improve the patient’s quality of life, achieve comfort, and help
+- Improve the patient’s quality of life, achieve comfort and help patients

-- Provide education and support for difficult decisions regarding present
+- Provide education and support for difficult decisions about current and

 Our Palliative Care Team

-At Southwest General, palliative care coordinates with your primary care
+At Southwest General, palliative care is coordinated with the patient's

-Our palliative care team includes a nurse who is certified in hospice and
+primary care physician.
+Our palliative care team includes a nurse certified

-palliative care, case workers, a chaplain, patients, and their families.
+in hospice and palliative care, case workers, a chaplain and patients

-and the same thing.
-Palliative care is offered to patients of all ages
+Palliative care is offered to patient who--at all stages of debilitating

-medical treatment.
-Hospice services are for patients who are no longer
+Hospice care services are delivered to patients who are terminally ill

 Is Palliative Care Right For Me?